Last Updated on October 31, 2022 by Angela Vaz

 Close that door forever, and don’t look back.

-And release the negative feelings of anger, hurt, and resentment, not for them, but you.
+And release the negative feelings of anger, hurt, and resentment, not for them, but for you.

 Understand that the relationship didn’t work out because one of your needs was not being met.